jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2.md

 The death of Charles I restored the royal family.
 James II was seized by the populace from escaping by ship.
 The people's compassion for him then almost prevented the Revolution.
 It made the Revolution go on more heavily than before.

-19 Are the great insensible of the easy price at which they acquire the public admiration?
+{{< s v="19" >}} Are the great insensible of how easy they get public admiration?

 Or do they imagine, just like others, that it must be bought with sweat or blood?

 By what important accomplishments is the young nobleman instructed to:
 - support the dignity of his rank, and
 - render himself worthy of that superiority over his fellow-citizens, given to him by his ancestors' virtue?

 Is it by any kind of knowledge, industry, patience, self-denial, or virtue?

 All his words and motions are attended to.

 He learns a habitual regard to every circumstance of ordinary behaviour.
 He studies to perform all those small duties with the most exact propriety.

 He is conscious:
-how much he is observed, and
+- how much he is observed, and
-how much people are disposed to favour all his inclinations.
+- how much people are disposed to favour all his inclinations.

 He acts with that freedom and elevation which the thought of this naturally inspires.
 His air, manner, and deportment, all mark that elegant and graceful sense of his own superiority.

 Those who are born to inferior stations can hardly ever arrive at this.

-These are the arts by which he proposes to: make people more easily submit to his authority, and govern their inclinations according to his own pleasure.
+These are the arts by which he proposes to:
+- make people more easily submit to his authority, and
+- govern their inclinations according to his own pleasure.

 He is seldom disappointed in this.

 These arts, supported by rank and preeminence, are ordinarily sufficient to govern the world.

-Louis XIV was regarded all over Europe as the perfect model of a great prince because he was the most powerful prince in Europe.
+Louis 14th was regarded all over Europe as the perfect model of a great prince because he was the most powerful prince in Europe.
 He consequently held the highest rank among kings.

 But through what talents and virtues did he acquire this great reputation?
 Was it by:
-the scrupulous and inflexible justice of all his undertakings, the immense dangers and difficulties with which they were attended, or his relentlessness in pursuing them?
+- his scrupulous and inflexible justice?
+- the immense dangers and difficulties that came with his undertakings?
-Was it by:
+- his relentlessness in pursuing them?
-his extensive knowledge,
+- his extensive knowledge?
-exquisite judgment, or
+- his exquisite judgment?
-his heroic valour?
+- his heroic valour?

-It was by none of these qualities.
+It was by none of these.
-First of all, he was .

 His historian says: